John Davies (rugby union, born 1969)

 John Davies (born 1 February 1969) is a former Welsh rugby union prop.
-He spent much of his professional career playing for Llanelli RFC, and subsequently the Llanelli Scarlets regional side, where he now works as an academy coach.
+He spent much of his professional career playing for Llanelli RFC and subsequently the Llanelli Scarlets regional side, where he now works as an academy coach.
 Davies also made 34 appearances for the Wales national team, scoring two tries.
+Davies was a farmer.

 Playing career

 Davies made his international debut for Wales on 16 February 1991, in a match against Ireland during the Five Nations.
 The match, which was played in Cardiff, resulted in a 21–21 draw.
 He was capped again that year against France, and once the following season.

 He was included in Wales' squad for the Five Nations of 1993, mostly as an unused bench replacement, but came on in the final game against France.
 He was also capped against Zimbabwe, in which Davies scored a try.
 He was also capped against Canada and Japan that year.

 He was capped over 10 times for Wales in 1994, including all the matches in the Five Nations.
 The following season he played in the 1995 World Cup in South Africa, though Wales did not make the quarter-finals, he played in all three pool matches.
 In 1996 he was capped nine times for Wales, including a match against the Barbarian F.C.
 He played matches against Zimbabwe and the Springboks in 1998.

 On 18 February 1995, he became the first player in Five Nations rugby to receive a red card when French referee Didier Mené dismissed him for kicking Ben Clarke at Cardiff during a match against England.

 In 2003, Davies was named as one of four senior props in the inaugural squad of the newly founded Llanelli Scarlets regional side.
 He missed just one game during the 2003–04 season, starting all but five, with Jon Thiel preferred for five of the last seven games.
 He also played in all but one of the Scarlets' games the following season, six of them off the bench, as Thiel was preferred for the first three matches of the season and Dave Hewett started the games against the Borders, the Ospreys and the Dragons in December and January.